As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

 A good, trustworthy mortgage broker can be very useful, as they can take the time to find a mortgage deal for you based on your financial and personal circumstances.

-How many times you've applied for credit
+The number of times you've applied for credit

-Whether you've missed any payments
+If you've missed payments

 If you've had any county court judgments (CCJs) filed against you